Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+Often referred to as the more respectable cousin of payday loans, installment loans are designed to cover one-time expenses that need a quick fix.
 When you apply for an installment loan online, you can typically get money fast.
 What’s more, you will have a longer time to repay the loan than you would have with a payday loan.

-In our guide, we explain how installment loans work, what you can use a loan for, the benefits and risks, and factors to consider when comparing loans.
+We’ll explain how installment loans work, what you can use a loan for, the benefits and risks, and factors to consider when comparing loans.
 We also provide a list of other options you can consider if you don’t want to use an installment loan.

 What is an installment loan?